|SQ. FT.||82,000 SQF|

 Lending a dynamic street presence, upper levels are stacked in an offset fashion and clad with corrugated painted steel in alternating vertical and horizontal orientations.
 The cedar of overhangs warms the industrial palette, which also includes board-formed concrete for the base.
 Varied window sizes and placements create further interest.

 You’d never guess that Seglie worked on a very tight budget, delivering statement architecture without the high price tag.
 “All it takes is vision and effort,” he says.
-He took the challenge and ran with it, winning the Design Excellence Award for a large built lifestyle project.
+He took the challenge and ran with it, winning Gensler's Design Excellence Award for a large built lifestyle project.